bryzgaloff/airflow-clickhouse-plugin/README.md

 Then you should pass compression parameter `extra={"compression":"lz4"}`

-You can get additional information from [official documentation for clickhouse-driver](https://clickhouse-driver.readthedocs.io/en/latest/installation.html#installation-pypi)
+You can get additional information from [official documentation of clickhouse-driver](https://clickhouse-driver.readthedocs.io/en/latest/installation.html#installation-pypi)

 ### Default values